 A majority of each team's points are gained through strong attendance at school and successfully completing their curriculum tasks.
-The two highest-ranked male and female teams earn the right to play off in the Grand Final on day three as a curtain raiser to a scheduled Port Adelaide Football Club AFL game at Adelaide Oval.
+For the APC the two highest-ranked male and female teams earn the right to play off in the Grand Final on day three as a curtain raiser to a scheduled Port Adelaide Football Club AFL game at Adelaide Oval.
+For SAASTA Shield, the sports change every year and are determined before Term 3.